onierstrasz/onierstrasz.github.io/_pages/draftMindTheGap.md

 ---

-*This article is based on an invited presentation given at the [50th anniversary Berner Architekten Treffen (BAT)](https://www.berner-architekten-treffen.ch/event/50) (Paul-Klee Center, Bern, June 9, 2023).*
+*This article is based on an [invited presentation](/talks/2023-06-09-MindTheGap-BATbern50) held at the [50th anniversary Berner Architekten Treffen (BAT)](https://www.berner-architekten-treffen.ch/event/50) (Paul-Klee Center, Bern, June 9, 2023).*

+---
+# Mind the gap — 50 years of shortening feedback loops

 On the occasion of the 50th BAT event, it occurred to me that it has been roughly 50 years since I started programming.
 In that time I've seen quite a few advances in Software Engineering.
 I'd like to take this opportunity to reflect on how these advances have not only shortened feedback loops in software development processes, but also how they have enabled new possibilities for innovation.

 ---
 # The execution gap

 My first experience with gaps between expectations and reality in Software Engineering took place in 1972 when I started to learn to program.